 The siting of your home on your land can also trigger additional approvals.
 Councils will have standard setbacks for every boundary of your property, and if you want to build within these setbacks, a further Development Approval may be required.

 Modular homes are a great option if you’re looking at building a second dwelling and lots of our clients do this!
+For more information on how they compare to traditional builds check out or article on modular home cost.
 Unfortunately, though, every council has different requirements and stipulations as to what you can and can’t do.
 The best way to find out if you can build a second dwelling is to call your local council and speak with a town planner to find out how you can achieve your proposed home.

 Another tricky area is around environmental overlays.
 These overlays will dictate how much clearing you are allowed to do on your site.
 Environmental Consultants and Arborists may need to be consulted to ascertain what will work best for your block of land.